 8 Information and audit

 8.1 The Supplier shall maintain, in accordance with Data Protection Laws binding on the Supplier, written records of all categories of processing activities carried out on behalf of the Customer.

-8.2 The Supplier shall, on request by the Customer, in accordance with Data Protection Laws, make available to the Customer such information as is reasonably necessary to demonstrate the Supplier’s compliance with its obligations under this Data Protection Addendum and Article 28 of the GDPR (and under any Data Protection Laws equivalent to that Article 28), and allow for audits, including inspections, by the Customer (or another auditor mandated by the Customer) for this purpose provided:
+8.2 The Supplier shall, on request by the Customer, in accordance with Data Protection Laws, make available to the Customer such information as is reasonably necessary to demonstrate the Supplier’s compliance with its obligations under this Data Protection Addendum and Article 28 of the UK GDPR and allow for audits, including inspections, by the Customer (or another auditor mandated by the Customer) for this purpose provided:

 8.2.1 such audit, inspection or information request is reasonable, limited to information in the Supplier’s (or any Sub-Processor’s) possession or control and is subject to the Customer giving the Supplier reasonable prior notice of such audit, inspection or information request;

 8.2.2 the Customer pays the Supplier’s reasonable costs in allowing any audit or inspection (unless such audit or inspection is required by a Supervisory Authority or due to a breach by the Supplier of this Data Protection Addendum);

 8.2.3 the parties (each acting reasonably and consent not to be unreasonably withheld or delayed) shall agree the timing, scope and duration of the audit, inspection or information release together with any specific policies or other steps with which the Customer or third party auditor shall comply (including to protect the security and confidentiality of other customers, to ensure the Supplier is not placed in breach of any other arrangement with any other customer and so as to comply with the remainder of this paragraph 8.2);